blaire101/LeetCode/README.md

     hold[0] = -prices[0]
     for i in range(1, n):
+        # 1. Keep holding from yesterday OR buy today — but you can only buy from rest, not from sold (cooldown rule)
         hold[i] = max(hold[i - 1], rest[i - 1] - prices[i])
+        # 2. Only one way to sell: you were holding yesterday, sell today
         sold[i] = hold[i - 1] + prices[i]
+        # 3. Stay in rest OR cooldown just ended (came from sold yesterday)
         rest[i] = max(rest[i - 1], sold[i - 1])
     return max(sold[-1], rest[-1])